amari-calipso/skye-lang/README.md

 let b: u64 = 0; // You can manually specify types
 const c = 3; // This variable is immutable, it cannot be modified let d: f32; // Variables can be left undefined, but the type needs to be specified

+// you can use reserved identifiers by using "@" at the start of your identifier let @if = 3;
 ```

 # Primitive types